hightech-lowlife/hightech-lowlife.github.io/projects/017_vertical_taskbar/017_vertical_taskbar.md

 Also, last but not least: Browsers!
 Or more, why is our internet content still primarily oriented vertically?
 Most websites still look like *heck* on a widescreen monitor and
 Where are the vertical tabbed browsers?
 That's so much wasted space when instead we chew up our horizontal space with more browser chrome and tabs!? (ok chrome does have an extension for this but it's not that great [Vertical Tabs Extension](https://chrome.google.com/webstore/detail/vertical-tabs/pddljdmihkpdfpkgmbhdomeeifpklgnm?hl=en-US) how is this not integrated into chrome natively though?

+Kudos to Edge browser (wow, never thought I'd say that in a sentence) for having vertical tabs built in!
+Although they don't get full credit because they still hold the entire line of vertical pixels solely for the max/min/close elements, which they should have moved lower!

 Is this because the desktop computer is dying?
 Is everything moving more and more to the phone that developers don't really care about what their desktop websites look like?
 Are we going to go full circle now to where horizontal taskbars are actually better again because all of the content is now made to fit a phones aspect ratio?